nutanix/terraform-provider-nutanix/website/docs/d/virtual_machine.html.markdown

 * `boot_device_order_list`: - Indicates the order of device types in which VM should try to boot from.
 If boot device order is not provided the system will decide appropriate boot device order.
 * `boot_device_disk_address`: - Address of disk to boot from.
 * `boot_device_mac_address`: - MAC address of nic to boot from.
 * `boot_type`: - Indicates whether the VM should use Secure boot, UEFI boot or Legacy boot.If UEFI or; Secure boot is enabled then other legacy boot options (like boot_device and; boot_device_order_list) are ignored.
 Secure boot depends on UEFI boot, i.e. enabling; Secure boot means that UEFI boot is also enabled.
+The possible value are: UEFI", "LEGACY", "SECURE_BOOT".
+* `machine_type`: - Machine type for the VM.
+Machine type Q35 is required for secure boot and does not support IDE disks.
 * `hardware_clock_timezone`: - VM's hardware clock timezone in IANA TZDB format (America/Los_Angeles).
 * `guest_customization_cloud_init_user_data`: - The contents of the user_data configuration for cloud-init.
 This can be formatted as YAML, JSON, or could be a shell script.
 The value must be base64 encoded.
 * `guest_customization_cloud_init_meta_data` - The contents of the meta_data configuration for cloud-init.
 This can be formatted as YAML or JSON.
 The value must be base64 encoded.